Weighted-Sum Energy Efficiency Maximization in User-Centric Uplink Cell-Free Massive MIMO: Introduction

 The main contributions of this paper are summarized as below. \begin{itemize} \item[$\bullet$] Our work is the first to analyze uplink WSEE in CF-mMIMO systems.
 We propose the new metric of uplink WSEE, which allows for comprehensive evaluations of uplink EE with various priorities of UEs.
-We also maximize the proposed WSEE by optimizing each UE’s uplink transmit power and the LSFD combining vector at the CPU, once all UEs’ weights and AP-UE associations are determined. \item[$\bullet$] The WSEE maximization problem that we aim to solve is a non-concave fractional and NP-hard problem.
-To convert the WSEE into an tractable form, we leverage the Dinkelbach transform\cite{dinkelbach1967nonlinear, rodenas1999extensions} and quadratic transform (QT)\cite{shen2018fractional} from fractional programming (FP).
-We derive two algorithms, one is based on the Dinkelbach-like transform, applying the Dinkelbach transform individually to each UE’s EE.
-The other is based on QT, which is applied to both each UE’s EE and their SINR.
-In particular, the QT-based alternating optimization (AO) proposed in this paper theoretically guarantees convergence by solving subproblems that are concave or can be optimized globally at each iteration.
-This contributes to a significant improvement in network performance by enabling fast and stable optimization in practical network operations.
-The proposed algorithms are all based on AO and share the same computational complexity, but have different convergence rates depending on the transform used in FP. \item[$\bullet$] We design the WSEE optimization problem to incorporate each UE's maximum power limit and minimum data rate requirements.
+We also maximize the proposed WSEE by optimizing each UE’s uplink transmit power and the LSFD combining vector at the CPU, once all UEs’ weights and AP-UE associations are determined. \item[$\bullet$] We present a fast optimization algorithm for the WSEE maximization problem.
+This is crucial as WSEE maximization leads to a non-convex fractional program that is NP-hard.
+To render it tractable, we employ the quadratic transform (QT), which is well suited for optimizing multiple-ratio fractional objectives.
+We derive an algorithm that applies QT sequentially to each UE’s EE and to the corresponding SINR.
+Compared with benchmark schems based on Dinkelbach transform, the proposed approach achieves substantially higher WSEE.
+Our QT-based alternating optimization (AO) solves, at each iteration, subproblems that are either concave or globally optimizable, and thus guarantees monotone convergence.
+This yields fast and dependable optimization suitable for practical network operation. \item[$\bullet$] Furthermore, we introduce a modified variant that incorporates auxiliary variables in the sequential QT procedure, preserving convergence while accelerating optimization.
+Both the original and modified methods are based on AO and have comparable per-iteration computational complexity, although their convergence speeds differ depending on the objective and constraints.
+The modified algorithm improves convergence speed by more than 30\% while incurring less than a 1\% loss in final WSEE performance. \item[$\bullet$] We design the WSEE optimization problem to incorporate each UE's maximum power limit and minimum data rate requirements.
 Traditional GEE-focused approaches prioritize overall network efficiency, so there are limitations in ensuring the performance of individual UEs because the performance degradation of a particular UE may be offset by the performance improvement of another UE.
-The proposed WSEE optimization method can prevent the problem of performance degradation or even convergence to zero for some UE, which can occur in the GEE optimization.
-Simulation results highlight the performance distribution across UEs, emphasizing the differences between the two approaches and demonstrating the effectiveness of the proposed method. \end{itemize}
+Our proposed framework—leveraging the WSEE metric and a QT-based solution—enables efficient determination of system operation policies in heterogeneous systems where UEs with diverse characteristics coexist.
+Simulation results quantify this benefit.
+In scenarios with diverse UE requirements, the proposed framework improves the uplink WSEE by more than 20\% compared to the GEE-focused baseline, while achieving this gain with a 16\% reduction in runtime. \end{itemize}